krchanyang/PolyMed/README.md

 ```shell
 pip install -r re_env.txt
 ```
-2. install PyTorch according to your specific requirements.
+2. Second, install PyTorch according to your specific requirements.
 You can find instructions for installing PyTorch on the official website: https://pytorch.org/get-started.
 Make sure to install the correct version of PyTorch that matches your system's specifications.

 3. Finally, install DGL according to your specific requirements.
 You can find instructions for installing DGL on the official website: https://www.dgl.ai/pages/start.html.